offmessage/blackpearl/docs/hardware/inputs/slider.rst

 This module provides a wrapper around the slider input.
 The slider and dial are analogous, as both return a value between 0 and 1023 as they are changed.

-Due to fuzziness around the extremes **blackpearl** caps those extremes.
-Any value returned by the slider less than 5 is returned as zero, and any value returned by the slider greater than 1000 is returned as 1000.
+Due to fuzziness around the extremes **blackpearl** caps the returned values.
+Any value returned by the slider less than 5 is sent out in the message as zero, and any value returned by the slider greater than 1000 is sent out as 1000.
+That way your code can be sure when the slider is at its minimum or maximum value.

 The slider has no special methods of its own - it is a pure input device.